sonictruth/vr-dos/README.md

 http://sonictruth.github.io/vr-dos/

-This is a experimental "PC running DOS" emulator inside a VR environment.
+This is an experimental "PC running DOS" emulator inside a VR environment.

 The VR environment was built using Three.js and the emulator is rendered inside the world using CanvasTexture.